oharaandrew314/3303Bomberman/README.md

 Do NOT run the game using other main methods or with command-line arguments.
 The game is not yet tested to run on a Network, and all other configurations can be made with the Launcher and its linked GUIs.

+###Extras
+- Full Graphical View
+- Graphical Launcher Application (Server, Client, Spectator, TestDriver)
+- Complately data-driven help text
+- Multiple servers running at once

 ###Deadlines
-- Milestone 1: March 3rd
+- Milestone 1: March 3
 - Milestone 2: March 17
 - Milestone 3: March 31